kevinfengcs88/nvim/README.md

 - Lazy-load nvim-web-devicons (currently loading on start even though it's only a dependency of other plugins)
 - Add more languages under `ensure_installed` in LSP config
 - Fix obsidian.nvim note autocompletion with nvim-cmp
+- Load colorscheme later so that manual Themery switch does not have to be made to fix cursor color

 ## Plugins to test
 - https://github.com/napisani/nvim-github-codesearch